puntawatsub/Game-project-group2-web/README.md

 ## Contribution instructions:
 1. Create a new branch.
 2. Commit changes to the new branch created.
-3. If you are finished with your changes, create a pull request to the main branch, and describe your changes.
+3. If you are done with your changes, create a pull request to the main branch, and describe your changes.
 4. Wait for everyone's approval before merging your pull request.

 ### WARNING: DO NOT commit directly to the main branch.